manulera/GenestorianLandingPageSource/content/_index.md

 It stores the genetic engineering steps followed to generate new entities from existing ones.

-Sequences of new entities are generated _in silico_ from sequences in your local collection or sequences retrieved from genome databases.
+Genestorian generates the sequences of new entities _in silico_ from existing sequences in your local collection or sequences retrieved from genome databases.

 # Sharing better records with less effort